Cleveland Circle

-Cleveland Circle, an area of Boston, Massachusetts, is located in Boston's Brighton neighborhood, and more specifically the Aberdeen section of Brighton, in very close proximity to Brookline and Chestnut Hill, Massachusetts, at the intersection of Beacon Street and Chestnut Hill Avenue.
+Cleveland Circle is an area of Boston, Massachusetts.
+It is located at the southern tip of Boston's Brighton neighborhood, and more specifically the Aberdeen section of Brighton, in close proximity to Brookline and Chestnut Hill, Massachusetts, at the intersection of Beacon Street and Chestnut Hill Avenue.

 Cleveland Circle is the commercial "town center" of Aberdeen, a residential area of apartment buildings and free-standing homes, populated primarily by working professionals of all ages, as well as seniors.
 The area also has student rentals inhabited primarily by students from nearby Boston College, but nevertheless, student renters are the smallest segment of the area's population.

 This part of Brighton is a historical streetcar suburb.
 The Cleveland Circle station is the terminus of the Green Line C branch of the MBTA's Green Line.
 Reservoir station on the Green Line D branch is one block to the south.
 Chestnut Hill Avenue on the Green Line B branch is a short walk away.